Chicken Marinade Recipes

 To Grill

-• To grill, preheat the grill over medium-high heat and lightly brush with oil.
-Remove the chicken from the marinade, shaking off the excess, and grill for 7-8 minutes on each side, or until a thermometer registers 165 degrees.
+• Preheat the grill over medium-high heat and lightly brush with oil.
+Remove the chicken from the marinade, shaking off the excess, and grill for 7–8 minutes per side, or until a thermometer registers 165ºF.
 Remove the chicken from the grill and let it rest 5 minutes before slicing.

-• To cook on the stove, heat a tablespoon of oil in a large pan over medium high heat.
-Remove the chicken from the marinade, shaking off the excess, and place in the preheated pan.
-Cook the chicken for 7-8 minutes on each side, or until golden brown and a thermometer registers 165 degrees.
+• Heat a tablespoon of oil in a large pan over medium-high heat.
+Remove the chicken from the marinade, shaking off the excess, and place it in the preheated pan.
+Cook the chicken for 7–8 minutes per side, or until golden brown and a thermometer registers 165ºF.
 Remove the chicken from the pan and let it rest for 5 minutes before slicing.

 Notes